JoshuaRogan/sony-bravia-remote/README.md

 ### Remote

-You can connect to your TV remotely just as easily as locally but with using your external IP (e.g. 73.17.832.11) address and setting up port forwarding on your router.
+You can connect to your TV remotely as easily as locally but with using your external IP (e.g. 73.17.832.11) address and setting up port forwarding on your router.

 ### AuthKey

 To allow the TV to accept signals you have to send an auth key.
-This can be configured on the TV itself and defaults to 0000[Setting up pre-shared auth-key Instructions](https://github.com/breunigs/bravia-auth-and-remote#setup)
+This is configurable on the TV itself and defaults to 0000[Setting up pre-shared auth-key Instructions](https://github.com/breunigs/bravia-auth-and-remote#setup)

 ## Install with npm